 ⚡️ Ready to save?
 Get local agent matches sent straight to your inbox with Clever

-How much can I save with a 2% commission realtor?
+How much can I save with a 2% commission real estate agent?

 Here's a breakdown of potential savings at different price points with a 2% listing fee: